Cerezyme (Imiglucerase)

 How to Take Cerezyme

-Cerezyme is given as an intravenous infusion (through a drip into your vein) by trained healthcare professionals in a hospital or clinic setting.
+Cerezyme is given through an intravenous drip by a trained healthcare provider, either in a hospital or clinic setting.

 Dosage Instructions